jjparacka/Getting_Cleaning_Data_Assignment/README.md

 ### Melting the data
 - subject_ID and activity_desc are converted into factor variables.
 - using the grep function on the features data, select the columns that have "means()" or "std()" in the name.
-Note that there is explicit check for the strings to exclude fields like "meanFreq"
+Note that there is explicit check for the strings including the parentheses to exclude fields like "meanFreq", gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean
 - melt the complete data set with activity_desc and subject_id as the ids and all the selected mean and std field as variables
 - from the melted data create a tidy data set by applying the "mean" function over the variables
 - rename the fields in the dataset by appending "avg" in front of the name to indicate that the value is an average value.